-- While the machine is not in use.
-Carefully run your fingers along the cable to feel for thinning or bulging areas.
+- O While the machine is not in use, carefully run your fingers along the cable to feel for thinning or bulging areas.
 Replace cables immediately at the first sign of damage or wear.
-Do not use equipment until damaged cable has been replaced. - Visually inspect the cables for fraying, cracking, peeling or discoloration. - Check slack in cables and re-adjust cable tension if needed. - Check that jam nut at Weight Stack is tight.
+Do not use equipment until damaged cable has been replaced. - O Visually inspect the cables for fraying, cracking, peeling or discoloration. - Check slack in cables and re-adjust cable tension if needed - Check that the jam nut on the selector rod top bolt is tight.